Schema Markup for AI Search

 4. Speakable schema - 127% increase, under 10% adoption

 Speakable schema marks content suitable for text-to-speech and AI voice assistants.
-Despite delivering a 127% citation increase, fewer than 10% of websites implement it.
-This is the single biggest competitive opportunity in AI schema — a high-impact markup that almost nobody uses.
+It delivers a 127% citation increase.
+Fewer than 10% of websites implement it.
+This is the biggest competitive opportunity in AI schema.
+High-impact markup that almost nobody uses.

 <script type="application/ld+json">